docker/docs/atomist/integrate/github.md

    > **Important**
    >
    > If Atomist detects `FROM` commands in Dockerfiles in the selected
-   > repositories, it will begin raising automated pull requests.
-The pull
+   > repositories, it begins raising automated pull requests.
+The pull requests
-   > requests will update the Dockerfile `FROM`-line to specify the image
+   > update the Dockerfile `FROM`-line to specify the image versions (as
+   > digests).
-   > versions (as digests). {: .important }
+   {: .important }

 6. Select **Save selection**.

-Atomist is now connected with your GitHub repositories and will be able to link image analyses with Git commits.
+Atomist is now connected with your GitHub repositories and is be able to link image analyses with Git commits.

 ## Manage repository access